dwyl/hapi-auth-jwt2/README.md

 within the request lifecycle with the `request.auth.token` property.

 Take in consideration, that this is the *encoded token*, and it's only useful if you want to use to make request to other servers using the user's token.
-For information inside the token, just use the `request.auth.credentials` property.
+For the *decoded* version of the token, access the `request.auth.credentials` object.

 ## Want to send/store your JWT in a Cookie?